john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

 **A function is a repeatable process or behavior that not only takes some input but returns some output.** A function is *repeatable* (i.e. can be called multiple times) and *determinate* (i.e. predictable).
 Functions are *modular* and are the fundamental building blocks of JavaScript that perform tasks or calculate values.
+A function is a semantic relationship between the input and the computed output (i.e. a relationship between what you put in and what you get out).

 ## A function has a standard composition.
 A function is comprised of: *function keyword, name, callsignature (with or without parameters), a main block of the function (where your code will go) inbetween curly braces.* To call a function, "call" the function name and pass any "arguments" that are needed.